 This project involves restoring the historic habitat in much of the Kissimmee River floodplain and restoring water-level fluctuations and seasonal discharges from Lakes Kissimmee, Cypress, and Hatchineha in the upper basin.
-The FY 2015 activities include initiation of the construction contract for the MacArthur ditch using funds previously appropriated.
+The FY 2016 activities include initiation of the construction on the Reach 2 and Reach 3 Backfills.